 05 of 11

 Never wring an embroidered piece as this can stretch the fabric making blocking a necessity and can tear or damage fibers in the fabric and thread.
 Instead, press the water out of the fabric by squishing it against the base of the sink.
 Smaller items also can be rolled in a plush towel and gently squeezed to release some of the excess water.

 Dry your linens or embroidery projects flat.
 An old sheet or fluffy towel is a perfect drying surface.
 Large pieces can be laid out on a sheet on the lawn.

 If the area around the embroidered motifs has bunched up around the stitching, gently stretch the piece to flatten (this works with lace edgings that have curled as well).
-Be sure to stretch in all 4 directions as well as diagonally for best results.
+Be sure to stretch in all four directions as well as diagonally for the best results.

 07 of 11